dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/primary-api/camera-enhancer.md

 **Parameters**

-`cameraPosition`: An `EnumCameraPosition` value that indicates front-facing or back-facing camera.
+`[in] cameraPosition` An `EnumCameraPosition` value that indicates front-facing or back-facing camera.
+`[in out] error` The error occurs when trying to switch the camera.
+You may specify nil for this parameter if you do not want the error information.

 **Code Snippet**